joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 This module is another beast by Dr Joyner.
 What a legendary module.
 There are no exams or projects, but 8 very well-designed coding assignments that are interconnected:

-*Project 1 Martingale*: Analyzing the Martingale betting strategy for risk management.
+*Project 1 Martingale*:

+Analyzing the Martingale betting strategy for risk management.

-*Project 2 Optimize Portfolio*: Using optimization techniques to find the best portfolio allocation.
+*Project 2 Optimize Portfolio*:

+Using optimization techniques to find the best portfolio allocation.

-*Project 3 Decision Trees and Ensembles*: Implementing decision tree learners, random trees, and ensemble methods for classification tasks.
+*Project 3 Decision Trees and Ensembles*:

+Implementing decision tree learners, random trees, and ensemble methods for classification tasks.

-*Project 4 Regression Models*: Creating data sets suitable for linear regression and decision trees, and assessing model performance.
+*Project 4 Regression Models*:

+Creating data sets suitable for linear regression and decision trees, and assessing model performance.

-*Project 5 Market Simulation*: Developing a market simulation to calculate portfolio metrics based on trade data.
+*Project 5 Market Simulation*:

+Developing a market simulation to calculate portfolio metrics based on trade data.

-*Project 6 Manual Strategy*: Designing a simple trading strategy with higher returns than a benchmark.
+*Project 6 Manual Strategy*:

+Designing a simple trading strategy with higher returns than a benchmark.

-*Project 7 Q-Learning Robot*: Implementing Q-learning in a robot navigation scenario, applying reinforcement learning.
+*Project 7 Q-Learning Robot*:

+Implementing Q-learning in a robot navigation scenario, applying reinforcement learning.

-*Project 8 Strategy Learner*: Framing the trading problem using machine learning methods from previous assignments (like Q-learning or ensemble models).
+*Project 8 Strategy Learner*:

+Framing the trading problem using machine learning methods from previous assignments (like Q-learning or ensemble models).

-Dr Joyner's modules are the hardest but most well thought through.
+Dr Joyner's modules are the hardest but most well designed.
 The man is an *ARTIST*.

 ### ISYE6740 Computational Data Analysis (CDA)